openresty/lua-nginx-module/README.markdown

     2011/08/27 23:18:26 [warn] 31997#0: *1 lua exceeding regex cache max entries (1024), ...

+If you are using the `ngx.re.*` implementation of [lua-resty-core](https://github.com/openresty/lua-resty-core) by loading the `resty.core.regex` module (or just the `resty.core` module), then an LRU cache is used for the regex cache being used here.

 Do not activate the `o` option for regular expressions (and/or `replace` string arguments for [ngx.re.sub](#ngxresub) and [ngx.re.gsub](#ngxregsub)) that are generated *on the fly* and give rise to infinite variations to avoid hitting the specified limit.

 [Back to TOC](#directives)